4 Ways to Make Crushed Ice at Home for Cocktails

 An enticing option is using an ice crushing device.
 But, if you look at the reviews for pretty much all the inexpensive machines out there, they all suck.
 Mostly because they're made of plastic.

-A lot of folks have been able to source antique ice crushers that were built like tank back in the day.
+A lot of folks have been able to source antique ice crushers that were built like tanks back in the day.

 Although, there is one machine that folks swear by and is still available for purchase.
 In the book Smuggler's Cove, they recommend the Waring IC70.
 I've never used it personally, but I'd take the recommendation from such an acclaimed tiki master.